Skip to Content

 1. Location

-Located near Ashford and around 15km east of Glendalough, Devil’s Glen has the feel of an enchanted forest and is set in a dramatic gorge with the famous waterfall as its highlight.
+Located near Ashford and around 15km east of Glendalough, the Devil’s Glen has the feel of an enchanted forest and is set in a dramatic gorge with the famous waterfall as its highlight.

 2. Story behind the name